Active Growth Layer Induced by Micromechanical Feedback Shapes Proliferating Cell Collectives: Coarse-Grained Theory, Front Dynamics, and Fingering Instability

-Our results further show that front instabilities can enhance colony growth.
+where $A$ is the total colony area and $w\chi$ defines an effective active region.
 By varying the channel width $w$, we control the accessible wavelength range while keeping all mechanical parameters fixed, enabling a direct comparison between stable and unstable regimes.
-As shown in Fig.~\ref{fig:fig4}d, a narrow channel ($w=4\chi$) remains stable, whereas a wider one ($w=40\chi$) develops fingering patterns for the same mechanical configuration.
-This difference leads to a marked change in growth dynamics (Fig.~\ref{fig:fig4}c): while the stable colony population grows at a constant rate, the onset of instabilities accelerates growth and increases the front propagation speed.
+As shown in Figs.~\ref{fig:fig4}c,d a narrow channel ($w=12a$) remains stable and shows a constant growth rate set by steady production within the active layer of thickness $\sim\chi$, whereas wider channels ($w\approx150a$), develops fingering instabilities and exhibit an exponential increase of $g(t)$.
+To quantify this effect, we measure the difference between unstable and stable growth rates, $\Delta g\equiv g_\text{unstable}-g_\text{stable}$.
+At early times, we find

+as shown in Fig.~\ref{fig:fig4}c.
+This scaling follows from a second-order expansion of the interface perturbation, where linear contributions vanish upon spatial averaging and the leading correction is quadratic in deformation amplitude $\xi$ (See Supplementary Material for details).
+Equivalently, this admits a simpler geometric interpretation.
+The effective proliferating region scales as $\sim\chi \mathcal{L}$ where $\mathcal{L}$ is the interfacial length.
+Then, small front undulations increase $\mathcal{L}$ as $\delta\mathcal{L}\sim\xi^2\sim e^{2\sigma_\text{max}t}$, yielding the observed growth enhancement.
+Moreover, we find that $\chi\sigma_\text{max}$ remains approximately constant (see inset in Fig. ~\ref{fig:fig4}c), indicating that the active length scale $\chi$ controls not only the onset of the instability, but also its amplification rate and characteristic timescale over which it impacts global expansion.
 This demonstrates that morphological instabilities, controlled here purely by geometry, can enhance collective proliferation under otherwise identical mechanical conditions.
 This mechanism complements previous proposals where instability-driven growth enhancement is controlled by interfacial tension~\cite{Ye2024}, showing that geometry alone can play a similar role.

+Above stability analysis applies to confined geometries, where the accessible unstable modes are bounded by a fixed cutoff $\lambda_\text{max}\sim w$.
+By contrast, in freely expanding colonies the radial front position $R_I(t)$ sets the interfacial extent, yielding a time dependent cutoff $\lambda_\text{max}(t) \propto R_I(t)$ that increases monotonically.
+Consequently, the accessible wavelength range continuously expands, eventually reaching the characteristic most unstable mode.
+Since the most unstable wavelength scales with $\chi$, characteristic instabilities emerge once this scale becomes accessible.
+Thus, $\chi$ sets the onset and characteristic size of interfacial patterns, as observed initially in Fig.~\ref{fig:fig2}.